-- Type 1 diabetes (T1D) can develop at any age, but most frequently in adolescents and children.
-Here, the pancreas loses the cells that make insulin, the glucose regulating biomolecule.
+- Type 1 diabetes (T1D) can develop at any age, but most frequently is diagnosed in adolescents and children.
+In T1D, the pancreas loses the cells that make insulin, the glucose regulating biomolecule.

-- Type 2 diabetes (T2D) accounts for around 95% of diabetes cases, and occurs more frequently in adults.
-The body develops resistance to insulin and can no longer regulate glucose.
+- Type 2 diabetes (T2D), the more common form, accounts for around 95% of diabetes cases and is diagnosed most frequently in adults.
+In T2D, the body develops insulin resistance and can no longer regulate glucose.
 Unfortunately, controlling blood glucose alone is not sufficient to slow or reverse damage to complication-prone tissues, including peripheral nerves.